-Today I thought I’d do a fairly quick post about the main tools I use to create books for Amazon KDP.
-Over the last three or four years or so, I’ve tried a variety of tools to create paperback* books to sell on Amazon’s Kindle Direct Publishing platform.
-I’ve also bought software I’ve still not used.
-We’ll focus on the ones I actually use and would recommend most.
-This post will contain sone affiliate links.
+Updated Sept 2023: Today, I thought I’d provide a fairly quick update on the primary tools I employ to create books for Amazon KDP.
+Over the past three or four years, I’ve experimented with various tools for producing paperback* books to sell on Amazon’s Kindle Direct Publishing platform.
+I’ve even purchased software that I’ve yet to use.
+In this post, I will focus on the ones I actually use and would highly recommend.

-Before we start, please note that some of these self-publishing tools are free (like Canva) and some of them are not.
-Most but not all have a free trial.
+Before we dive in, it’s important to note that some of these self-publishing tools are free (such as Canva), while others are not.
+Most, though not all, offer a free trial period.

-Finally, I posted a similar post about Print on Demand but I’ve picked up a new tool or two since I wrote that post so updating that here today.
+Lastly, I previously shared a similar post about Print on Demand, but since then, I’ve picked up a new tool or two, which I’ll be updating you on today.

 You can create covers and interiors in Book Bolt.
 While I do less of that, I have started to use Book Bolt a fair bit but more for research than anything else.
 It has a “Cloud” feature which is quite useful.
 They have a variety of other features like ‘Book Scout”, KDP Spy and the BookBolt Lister which uses a Chrome Extension.